Oriola121/origold/README.md

 ## Technologies Used

 * React.js: A popular JavaScript library for building user interfaces.
-* Tailwind CSS: A utility-first CSS framework for rapidly styling web applications.
+* Styled Components: A library for styling React components using component-level styles.
-* React Router: A library for managing routing and navigation in a React application.
+* React Scroll: A library for smooth scrolling between sections in a React application.
 * Framer Motion: A motion library for creating smooth animations and transitions.
 * React Icons: A library providing a wide range of icons for your projects.